anthonyjj89/brain-dump-app/memory-bank/activeContext.md

 3. Metadata extraction and display

 ## Recent Changes
+### 2025-02-25: Implemented NLP Service with Compromise.js
+- Created a modular NLP service architecture in `src/services/nlp/`
+- Implemented text processing with regex patterns for better accuracy
+- Added entity extraction for people and locations
+- Improved time and date handling
+- Enhanced thought categorization logic
+- Added deduplication to prevent duplicate thoughts
+- Integrated the NLP service with the stream processing route

 ### 2025-02-25: Fixed Voice Processing in Vercel Environment
 - Fixed "File is not defined" error in Vercel serverless environment
 - Updated transcribeAudio function to handle browser vs. server environments